 - Cholesterol levels

-These factors all contribute to the development of metabolic syndrome.
+Moreover, these factors all contribute to the development of metabolic syndrome.
 Other studies have also shown that barberry effectively reduces cholesterol and triglyceride levels while also helping with the regulation of normal blood pressure.

 7) Omega-3 Fatty Acids